Aevarkan/MCBE-extended-commands-suite/documentation/CURSEFORGE-README.md

 You can find the source code on [Github](https://github.com/Aevarkan/MCBE-extended-commands-suite), it contains older releases (and the latest one if not already updated here).

-You can also join my Discord server: [https://discord.gg/cWJ7SqbaQK](https://discord.gg/cWJ7SqbaQK).
-I will of course still reply to your questions here though.
+You can also join my [Discord](https://discord.gg/cWJ7SqbaQK) server for a faster response.

+I will of course still reply to your questions/requests here however.